-Answer: First, lets briefly review the sequence of events that occurred just before Jesus was brought before Pilate.
+Answer: Let us first briefly review the sequence of events that occurred just before Jesus was brought before Pilate.
 While he and the disciples are in the Garden of Gethsemane Judas arrives with armed officers and some religious leaders.
-As a sign of whom to arrest Judas kisses Christ.
-(Mark 14:41 - 45, John 18:1 - 8).
+As a sign of whom to arrest Judas kisses Jesus (Mark 14:41 - 45, John 18:1 - 8).